frglwx/deathcounter/README.md

 <li>pynput (For keyboard listening)</li>
 <li>threading (For running application in the background)</li>

-This is just a little death counter I wrote to track my failure.
-There are some little issues and graphical things I will be adding.
+<p>This is just a little death counter I wrote to track my failure.
+There are some little issues and graphical things I will be adding.</p>

 <h2>TODO</h2>
 <li>Fix F10 not resetting (only seems to do it after two presses for some reason)</li>